WAS-D/Stuff/README.md

 # A Collection of random Junk that I play around with
 Anything that is named after the file ending is a programming reference file.

-I use onlinegdb.com to test these, since I computer hop to mutch.